-The Republican State Leadership Committee (RSLC) is the largest caucus of Republican state leaders in the country and the only national organization whose mission is to elect down-ballot, state-level Republican officeholders.
+The Republican State Leadership Committee (RSLC) is the largest caucus of Republican state leaders in the country and the only national organization whose mission is to elect Republicans to multiple down-ballot, state-level offices.
 Since 2002, the RSLC has been working to elect candidates to the offices of lieutenant governor, attorney general, secretary of state, state legislator, the judiciary and other down ticket races.
-The RSLC has more than 150,000 donors in all 50 states.
-Additionally, Republicans saw net gains in 62 chambers and picked up six lieutenant governors, leading to 31 total Republican lieutenant governors, along with holding a Republican majority of secretaries of state, now at 28.
-The RSLC successfully expanded the Future Majority Project and “Right Women, Right Now” initiative, spending more than $6 million in direct support of Republican candidates of diverse descent and women, leading to the election of 181 new candidates.
-Last cycle, the RSLC also launched the Judicial Fairness Initiative and the new top-level domain for the Republican Party, ‘.gop.’
+The RSLC has nearly 200,000 donors in all 50 states.
+The RSLC invested a record $40 million into state-level races in the 2015-2016 election cycle, which ended with state-level Republicans in their strongest position in nearly 100 years.
+In 2016, state-level Republicans maintained a record 69 of 99 legislative chamber majorities in red, purple and blue states, held 31 lieutenant governor seats, and grew to 31 secretaries of state.
+Over the last three election cycles, the RSLC expanded its Future Majority Project and Right Women, Right Now initiatives, spending more than $18 million to elect 89 new Republicans of diverse descent, as well as 376 new women candidates.
+Since its founding in 2014, the RSLC’s Judicial Fairness Initiative has successfully supported conservative justices in Illinois, Michigan, North Carolina, Ohio, Arkansas, West Virginia and Wisconsin.
+Last cycle, the RSLC also launched the new top-level domain for the Republican Party, ‘.gop.’
 To learn more about the RSLC, please visit www.rslc.gop or follow @RSLC on Twitter.

 Before the RSLC, Matthew served the New York State Republican Party in a variety of roles, including Executive Director, Director of Strategic Planning and Communications Director.
 He spent 11 years working in the Communications Department at the New York State Senate Majority, and since 1988 has served dozens of campaigns in all major capacities from volunteer to campaign manager for statewide office.